-You can also set age restrictions for each child, and whitelist other games as you see fit.
-You can also remove the ability to buy new games for each user, which is useful if you have your purchase information saved on the console.
+You can also set age restrictions for each child and allow other games as you see fit.
+You can also remove the ability to buy new games for each user, which is helpful if you have your purchase information saved on the console.
 A handy overview shows which game each child is playing and for how long, and the app delivers a push notification each time your kids add a new game.

 How to set up the Parental Controls app